Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Discussion and conclusions

 We improved the limits by stacking the data for different galaxies.
-To test the improvement we compared the stacked limits to the average value of all individual limits (Fig.~\ref{fig:stacked}).
-The stacking of profiles lowered the limits approximately two times and stacking of images three times.
+To test the improvement, we compared the stacked limits to the average value of all individual limits (Fig.~\ref{fig:stacked}).
+The stacking of profiles lowered the limits by a factor of approximately two and the stacking of images by three.
 This is expected because with stacking we are effectively extending the observing time.
-The image stacking yields better results than the stacking of profiles but the control of uncertainties is more difficult.
-We compare only the two specific stacking strategies but in general there are many alternative ways of combining the results of different galaxies.
-For example in a future study, a more statistically rigorous approach could be to treat galaxies independently with their own nuisance parameters while the DM model parameters are fitted simultaneously \citep[see e.g.,][]{hoof20}.
+The image stacking yields better results than the stacking of profiles, but controlling the uncertainties is more difficult.
+We only compared the two specific stacking strategies, but in general there are many alternative ways of combining the results of different galaxies.
+For example, in a future study a more statistically rigorous approach could be to treat galaxies independently with their own nuisance parameters while the DM model parameters are fitted simultaneously \citep[see, e.g.,][]{hoof20}.

-The comparison of our stacking limits with other attempts to constrain the WIMP annihilation cross-section, such as the thermal freeze-out cross-section by \citet{stiegman12} or dSph observations by {\it Fermi}--LAT \citep{hoof20}, shows the competitiveness of our results.
+The comparison of our stacking limits with other attempts to constrain the WIMP annihilation cross section, such as the thermal freeze-out cross section by \citet{stiegman12} or dSph galaxy observations by {\it Fermi}--LAT \citep{hoof20}, shows the competitiveness of our results.
 Our cross-section limits from the INT scenario already exclude thermal WIMPs with masses below 20~GeV.
 In the OPT scenario we can even exclude thermal WIMPs with masses below 70~GeV.
 While the PES limits do not exclude thermal WIMPs in any mass range, they still prove the validity of our concept \citep{vollmann20, regis14}.

-As customary, we assumed a smooth DM distribution.
+As is customary, we assumed a smooth DM distribution.
 However, there has been recent work stating that DM halos contain prompt cusps \citep{delos22} that would boost the annihilation signal, which, in turn, would lower our limits by up to two orders of magnitude.
 The same effect would apply to limits inferred from $\gamma$-ray excess in the Milky Way and other galaxies.